Exotica

 Amanda Piña, nadaproductions

 In the early 20th century, many dancers and choreographers from different parts of the world enjoyed great success in Europe.
-Yet they fell into oblivion because they did not fit into the Western canon.
+Yet they fell into obscurity because they did not fit within the Western canon.
 With EXÓTICA, choreographer Amanda Piña breathes new life into their work.

 Festival Holland Festival